glitchassassin/digital-garden/content/Screeps remote harvesting.md

 Harassment from other bots can be more expensive.
 If it costs more to defend a remote than the energy it brings in, it may be more economical to simply abandon the remote until it can be safely harvested again.

-This can be tracked by measuring the energy spent on a remote (spawning, repairing roads/containers, etc.)
+This can be tracked by measuring the energy spent on a remote (spawning, defense, repairing roads/containers, etc.) and comparing it to the energy brought back